sivsivsree/routerarc/README.md

 ### API reverse proxy and Router Service.

-RouterArc is a API gateway and reverse proxy service, can be used as an entry point of a microservice, routing to diffrent services.
+RouterArc is an API gateway and reverse proxy service, can be used as an entry point of a microservice, routing to diffrent services.